multisig-labs/GoGoTools/README.md

 ### Workflow

 The idea is that we make a new, empty project directory, then use `ggt prepare` to create one or many `nodes`, which are basically a directory with `avalancego`, a vm binary, and a bunch of configs all setup in the right place.
+By default, `avalanchego` puts its files in `$HOME/.avalanchego`. **WE CHANGE THIS** behavior via command line flags to instead put all logs, db files, configs etc into the specified node directory, and organized a bit differently.
+The `start.sh` script starts up avalanchego with the correct command-line args.

 You can easily blow away a node and start over with `rm -rf <dirname>`.
 If you want to save off your progress just `cp` the dir to a new name.

 Once you have your node directory prepared, you can run it with `ggt node run <dirname>`.
 This will start up avalanchego in that directory.
-By default, `avalanchego` puts its files in `$HOME/.avalanchego`. **WE CHANGE THIS** behavior via command line flags to instead put all logs, db files, configs etc into the specified node directory.
 In this way its easy to have many directories, with say different binary versions of `avalanchego` and your vms, and switch between them.
 A caveat is that we expect only **ONE** node to be running at any one time.

+If you have problems with the `ggt node run` command (it's currently under heavy development) you can always run the `start.sh` script inside each node directory to get things going.

+### Example

 ```sh
 # Mac